thygesteffensen/PowerAutomateMockUp/ReadMe.md

 ```

 ### Adding actions
-Actions can added in three ways
+Actions can be added in three ways

 1. Using specific action name
 2. Using Connection ApiId and supported OperationIds